mrdaemon/exosphere/docs/source/configuration.rst

     An optional SSH username to use when connecting to the host.

+    .. admonition:: Note

+        This option has precendence over :option:`default_username`

-    This is useful if you need to connect to the host with a different user than the one you are running Exosphere as.
+    This is useful if you need to connect to a particular host with a different user than the one you are running Exosphere as, or the one configured globally in :option:`default_username`.

     **Default**: Current user's username